Understanding Thanatophobia: The Fear Of Death Or Death Anxiety

 From there, your therapist will discuss with you the history of your symptoms as well as thoughts, feelings, behaviors, and other pertinent information you’d like to share.
 They’ll then cross-reference the information with the diagnostic guidelines in the DSM-V to develop a treatment plan.
 Like other phobias, your therapist will likely diagnose your thanatophobia as concurrent with an anxiety disorder and treat it as such.

-Typical treatments for anxiety and phobia
+Typical treatments for death anxiety and other types of phobia

 Cognitive behavioral therapy (CBT)